chankl78/alpinenginxphp/README.md

 #Step 5 - Install Laravel 5.7
   - To be install if you are creating a new project
   - `docker exec -it alpine3.8 /var/init_laravel.sh`
+  - `docker exec -it alpine3.8 /var/init_laravellumen.sh` with Laravel Lumen
-  - `docker exec -it alpine3.8 /var/init_laravecleartemplatel.sh` with clear admin template
+  - `docker exec -it alpine3.8 /var/init_laravelcleartemplatel.sh` with clear admin template

 #Step 6 - Browser to check if it is working correctly
   - `http://localhost:8080`